 Is HVAC a Hard Career?

-While HVAC can be physically demanding, it can also be very rewarding.
+While HVAC often has you on your feet, it can still be a fulfilling career.
 As a technician should be able to:

-• Work in unpleasant settings, like tight or dirty spaces.
+• Work in unpleasant settings, such as tight or dusty spaces.

 • Work evenings, weekends and overtime throughout peak demand.